-- (87) A student who has concerns regarding their assessment grade may contact the lecturer within five (5) working days of receiving their assessment feedback on an individual assessment task or final mark/grade following result release. - (88) Assessments are reviewed to determine whether the assessment was marked in accordance with the marking criteria, marking rubric and any appropriate scaling of marks was undertaken.
-This is conducted by the lecturer in consultation with the Subject Coordinator, who then advises the student accordingly. - (89) If the matter remains unresolved, the student may apply for a more formal review by completing the Re-

-Assessment of Result (HE) Application Form and submitting to the Head of Program within ten (10) working days of result release.
+- (88) A student who has concerns regarding their assessment grade may contact the lecturer within five (5) working days of receiving their assessment feedback on an individual assessment task or final mark/grade following result release. - (89) Assessments are reviewed to determine whether the assessment was marked in accordance with the marking criteria and marking rubric.
+This is conducted by the lecturer in consultation with the Subject Coordinator, who then advises the student accordingly.Note: Final mark and grade may be subject to scaling at the Results and Integrity Committee meeting - (90) If the matter remains unresolved, the student may apply for a more formal review by completing the Re-Assessment of Result (HE) Application Form and submitting to the Head of Program within ten (10) working days of result release.

-- (90) Submission of the Re-Assessment of Result (HE) Application Form requires the student to provide evidence that the matter has been discussed with the lecturer and/or Subject Coordinator, the nature of the lecturer feedback and detailed grounds for the review. - (91) The Head of Program reviews and approves the application as appropriate and advises the student within five (5) working days of the outcome. - (92) Approved re-assessment of results decisions receive secondary moderation of the assessment task/examination.
-This is organised by the Head of Program and the student is advised of the outcome in writing within ten (10) working days. - (93) Where the assessment review results in a change to the original subject mark/grade, the Manager Higher Education, in consultation with the Head of Program, completes and submits an Amendment to Result (HE) Form to Academic Registry to amend the student's result record. - (94) The result of any assessment review is final.
+- (91) Submission of the Re-Assessment of Result (HE) Application Form requires the student to provide evidence that the matter has been discussed with the lecturer and/or Subject Coordinator, the nature of the lecturer feedback and detailed grounds for the review. - (92) The Head of Program reviews and approves the application as appropriate and advises the student within five (5) working days of the outcome. - (93) Approved re-assessment of results decisions receive secondary moderation of the assessment task/examination.
+This is organised by the Head of Program and the student is advised of the outcome in writing within ten (10) working days. - (94) Where the assessment review results in a change to the original subject mark/grade, the Manager Higher Education, in consultation with the Head of Program, completes and submits an Amendment to Result (HE) Form to Academic Registry to amend the student's result record. - (95) The result of any assessment review is final.